infinum/wordpress-handbook/Automated testing in WordPress/Codeception.md

             args: ["--no-sandbox", "--headless", "--disable-gpu", "--user-agent=wp-browser", "allow-insecure-localhost", "--ignore-certificate-errors"]
 ```

 There is a catch, though.
-In order for it to run, you'll need a web driver and a framework in which you can run that web driver.
-In this case we'll use [Selenium](https://www.selenium.dev/).
+You'll need a web driver and a framework in which you can run that web driver.
+In this case, we'll use [Selenium](https://www.selenium.dev/).
 [Chrome Webdriver](https://sites.google.com/a/chromium.org/chromedriver/) should be installed, but doesn't have to be run, like Selenium.

 Selenium can be downloaded using `brew`